ASOS/asos.github.io/index.markdown

 ## Principal Software Engineer

-ASOS are growing our engineering leadership capbility and we really want to hear from Women in Tech who are ready for the next step in their career.
+ASOS are growing our engineering leadership capability and we really want to hear from Women in Tech who are ready for the next step in their career.
+We recognise the world is a small place so location is open for discussion.
+The roles will operate under the ASOS version of a hybrid working model.

 ### About you